A conspiracy-fueled push to count ballots by hand gains traction - NewsBreak

 “It really stresses the system when you have poll workers who have been at it for 12 to 16 hours now having to count all these ballots at the end of the night,” Scanlan told a local reporter with the Keene Sentinel.
 “It probably increases the chances for errors.”

-The post A conspiracy-fueled push to count ballots by hand gains traction appeared first on Louisiana Illuminator .
+The post A conspiracy-fueled push to count ballots by hand gains traction appeared first on Florida Phoenix .